jvillegasd/Bouncing-Balls/README.md

 # Bouncing Balls

-A program with a ball's animation with use threads for change the ball's positions.
-I create a little physics class for that movement.
+A program with ball's animation.
+It use threads for calculate all the time movement and collision.
+I create a little physics class for move and collision (wall collision and balls collision (between them)).